mmuratarat/mmuratarat.github.io/_pages/faq.md

 3. What is a scalar valued function?
 4. What is a vector valued function?
 5. What is the gradient?
+6. What is a Jacobian matrix?
+7. What is a Hessian matrix?
+8. What is an identity matrix?

 [Numerical Optimization](#numerical-optimization)